KonradStanski/androidAutomate/README.md

 - [ ] add robust error catching and error messages []
 - [ ] add clicking x'th matching node to the tapNode() funciton []
 - [ ] add possibility or recording and going to certain key activities within an app
-- [ ] add avd manager class for launchning avd's
+- [ ] add Emulator manager class for launchning avd's
+- [ ] add Avd manager class for creating avd's

 ### DONE
 - [X] update CLI to have "list clickable nodes of current activity"